June 5, 2020

 Simple Ways YOU Can Make an Impact

 Today, with at least a million species on the brink of extinction, our role as a Colorado wildlife conservation champion is more important than ever—and you, the members of our community, are absolutely critical to our success.
 There are many ways you can make a difference in your day-to-day lives, but none are as simple as reduce, reuse and recycle.
-We recently partnered up with Swire Coca-Cola, USA, our local Coca-Cola bottler and REPREVE to highlight how we’re keeping 90% of our waste out of landfills through composting, recycling and repurposing materials here on our 80-acre campus, and how you can help!
+We recently partnered up with Swire Coca-Cola, USA, our local Coca-Cola bottler and REPREVE to highlight how we’re keeping 90% of our waste out of landfills through composting, recycling and repurposing materials here on our 80-acre campus.
+Here's a great video we recorded last year on how you can help!

 Be among the first to hear the latest animal updates, important stories and details about all the fun happening around Denver Zoo.